Ayamachii/Task2/README.md

 # Task2
-Checkout screen
+Checkout and add to basket screen with data binding
-data binding is not used